TurboGrafx-16: History

 The Genesis quickly eclipsed the TurboGrafx-16 after its American debut.
 NEC's decision to pack-in Keith Courage in Alpha Zones, a Hudson Soft game unknown to western gamers, proved costly as Sega packed-in a port of the hit arcade title Altered Beast with the Genesis.
 NEC's American operations in Chicago were also overhyped about its potential and quickly produced 750,000 units, far above actual demand.
 This was very profitable for Hudson Soft as NEC paid Hudson Soft royalties for every console produced, whether sold or not.
 By 1990, it was clear that the system was performing very poorly and NEC could not compete with Nintendo and Sega's marketing.

 In late 1989, NEC announced plans for a coin-op arcade video game version of the TurboGrafx-16.
 However, NEC cancelled the plans in early 1990.

 In Europe, the console is known by its original Japanese name PC Engine, rather than its American name TurboGrafx-16.
 PC Engine imports from Japan drew a cult following, with a number of unauthorized PC Engine imports available along with NTSC-to-PAL adapters in the United Kingdom during the late 1980s.
 In 1989, a British company called Mention manufactured an adapted PAL version called the PC Engine Plus.
 However, the system was not officially supported by NEC.
 From November 1989 to 1993, PC Engine consoles as well as some add-ons were imported from Japan by French importer Sodipeng (Société de Distribution de la PC Engine), a subsidiary of Guillemot International.
 This came after considerable enthusiasm in the French press.
 The PC Engine was largely available in France and Benelux through major retailers.
 It came with French language instructions and also an AV cable to enable its compatibility with SECAM television sets.

 After seeing the TurboGrafx-16 falter in America, NEC decided to cancel their European releases.
 Units for the European markets were already produced, which were essentially US models modified to run on PAL television sets.
 NEC sold this stock to distributors; in the United Kingdom, Telegames released the console in 1990 in extremely limited quantities.

 By March 1991, NEC claimed that it had sold 750,000 TurboGrafx-16 consoles in the United States and 500,000 CD-ROM units worldwide.

-In an effort to relaunch the system in the North American market, in mid-1992 NEC and Hudson Soft transferred management of the system in North America to a new joint venture called Turbo Technologies Inc. and released the TurboDuo, an all-in-one unit that included the CD-ROM drive built in.
-However the North American console gaming market continued to be dominated by the Genesis and Super NES, which was released in North America in August 1991.
-In May 1994 Turbo Technologies announced that it was dropping support for the Duo, though it would continue to offer repairs for existing units and provide ongoing software releases through independent companies in the U.S. and Canada.
+In an effort to relaunch the system in the North American market, in mid-1992 NEC and Hudson Soft transferred management of the system in North America to a new joint venture called Turbo Technologies and released the TurboDuo, an all-in-one unit that included the CD-ROM drive built in.
+However, the North American console gaming market continued to be dominated by the Genesis and Super NES, which was released in North America in August 1991.
+In May 1994, Turbo Technologies announced that it was dropping support for the Duo, though it would continue to offer repairs for existing units and provide ongoing software releases through independent companies in the U.S. and Canada.